Pembroke East median real estate price is $183,676, which is less expensive than 72.1% of Michigan neighborhoods and 82.5% of all U.S. neighborhoods.

 Our research revealed that more commuters here take the bus to work (17.8% ride the bus) than 98.1% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Pembroke East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Pembroke East neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.0% of all neighborhoods in America.

 Did you know that the Pembroke East neighborhood has more Jamaican and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 13.7% of this neighborhood's residents have Jamaican ancestry and 14.7% have African ancestry.